The Seven Rules of Trust

 The Seven Rules of Trust (Note: The book is subtitled "A Blueprint for Building Things That Last" as published by Crown Currency and "Why It Is Today's Most Essential Superpower" as published by Bloomsbury.) is a book by Jimmy Wales written with Dan Gardner and published by Crown Currency and Bloomsbury on October 28, 2025.
 The book presents Wikipedia co-founder Wales's view on how to mend division in society through the building of trust in seven rules, which serve as subheadings in the book.

 Background

-Jimmy Wales is an American and British entrepreneur who co-founded the online encyclopedia Wikipedia in 2001.
+Jimmy Wales is an American Internet entrepreneur who co-founded the online encyclopedia Wikipedia in 2001.
 Dan Gardner is a Canadian academic who previously wrote the 2008 book Risk: The Science and Politics of Fear and co-authored the 2015 book Superforecasting with Philip E. Tetlock.

 Premise

-The Seven Rules of Trust has been characterized by Andrew Hill of the Financial Times as reading "like a manifesto" where Wales presents his view on how the trust-based model of Wikipedia can be applied to address the problem of polarization in the United States or the world.
+In The Seven Rules of Trust, Wales presents his view on how the trust-based model of Wikipedia can be applied to address the problem of polarization in the United States or the world.
 For Wales, the solution to division in society lies in trust, for which he provides seven rules on how to build: